 May 2019 Convening

-Join us in Washington, DC Equity in the Center’s stakeholders met for a one-day convening with leaders and organizations to learn more about how to build a Race Equity Culture.
+In 2019 in Washington, DC Equity in the Center’s stakeholders met for a one-day convening with leaders and organizations to learn more about how to build a Race Equity Culture.

 Equity in the Center (EiC) works to shift mindsets, practices and systems in the social sector to increase race equity.
 We envision a future where nonprofit and philanthropic organizations are characterized by a Race Equity Culture, meaning they implement and advance race equity internally while advocating for and centering it in work externally.

 Donor Convening: 8:30am to 11:45am on May 22

 8:30am to 10:00am: Overview of EiC’s Awake to Woke to Work: Building a Race Equity Culture research (emphasis will be on the Senior Leadership and Board of Directors levers, and how they connect to the donors’ personal/interpersonal work on race equity and their institutional role as funders).

 10:00am to 11:45am: Panel of donors/donor organizers, community foundation leaders and board members discussing how personal/interpersonal/institutional issues of race manifest in their work as donors and with donors.
 There will also be a discussion of the need for increased funding to support race equity capacity building, and how those funds are used by nonprofits.